jspidlen/LabelFCSChannels/README.md

-# Label FCS Channels Version 3.0.1
+# Label FCS Channels Version 3.0.2

-**Compatibility note** Version 3.0.1 of this tool is not compatible with the flowCore 1.46.0 and newer package.
-This will be resolved soon in a version 3.0.2.
-Please use flowCore 1.44.2 or older.

 The *Label FCS Channels* tool allows you to label channels (parameters) in an FCS 2.0, FCS 3.0 or FCS 3.1 list mode data file.
 Labelling means adding or rewriting the values of parameter names, i.e., values of the $PnS and $PnN FCS keywords ([see FCS format](http://www.ncbi.nlm.nih.gov/pubmed/19937951)) based on externally supplied labels and names.
 Rewriting $PnN keyword values is a new functionality that has been added in version 3.0 of this tool.
 Labels and names are provided in text file templates (see below).
 This tool is intended to be used post-acquisition to standardize the FCS channel description of IMPC acquired flow cytometry data, but can be applied on other FCS data files as well.